 The number of adult supervisors should be based upon the age of students, duration of the trip, safety considerations, and nature of activities planned.
 Students should be under the direct supervision of a staff member or adult supervisor.
-It is the responsibility of the teachers to check the list of approved volunteers who are already approved.
-Be sure to discuss any questions about adequate supervision with the Principal.
-A district staff member shall accompany students on field trips.
+Verify that your chaperones are on the EPS Approved Volunteer list.